Minor in Bioethics

 PHL3060: Justice in Health & Healthcare.

-C. Required: Choose one social science or history course from the following:
+C. Required: Choose one social science or history or arts and literature course from the following:

 COM4625: Health Communication